How to Become a Military Counselor

 Step 4: Pass any required counseling exams and apply for licensure.

-Some states and/or counseling programs require the passing of a recognized counselor examination for graduation or licensure such as the National Counselor Examination (NCE) and/or the National Clinical Mental Health Counseling Examination (NCMHCE).
+Some states and/or counseling programs require the passing of a recognized counselor examination for graduation or licensure, such as the National Counselor Examination (NCE) and/or the National Clinical Mental Health Counseling Examination (NCMHCE).
 Check the available licenses and required examinations for counselors in your state through the National Board of Certified Counselors (NBCC).

 Step 5: Apply for and earn additional counseling certifications.